MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 In this task, you'll set up the environment for the lab.

-*Important: If you're continuing on from the previous lab (and you completed that lab successfully), don't complete this task; instead, continue from the next task.*
+*Important: If you completed the previous lab in the same VM, skip to the next task.*

 1. Open Power BI Desktop.
+    1. *Tip: By default, the Getting Started dialog box opens in front of Power BI Desktop.
+You can choose to sign-in, and then close the pop-up.*

     ![Power BI Desktop icon](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image1.png)

-    *Tip: By default, the Getting Started dialog box opens in front of Power BI Desktop.
-You can choose to sign-in, and then close the pop-up.*

 1. To open the starter Power BI Desktop file, select the **File > Open Report > Browse Reports**.